 Please see our Routine Inspections Page for more information.
 We carry out routine inspections at all our properties approximately every 3-4 months and will advise you in writing at least seven (7) days prior to the inspection.
 These inspections are always a good opportunity to point out any maintenance issues or other concerns you may have.

 If circumstances occur where you need to break your Tenancy Agreement, please contact our Property Manager on 07 5477 7600 or email firstname.lastname@example.org to discuss the process.

 If during your tenancy the property goes up for sale, you will be advised accordingly.
 If you are under a fixed term lease, you remain in the property for the term of the lease.
 If you are on a periodic lease (month to month), the Agency must provide four (4) weeks notice to vacate the property once the property has been sold.

-If you do not wish to renew your fixed term lease or continue your periodic agreement, you are required to give notice to vacate in writing on the Notice of Intention to Leave Formand hand a copy to our office.
+If you do not wish to renew your fixed term lease or continue your periodic agreement, you are required to give notice to vacate in writing on the Notice of Intention to Leave Form .
 A minimum two (2) weeks written notice is required.
 This form can be emailed to our office at email@example.com

 As you would expect to enter a new property with a high cleaning standard, we too expect the property to be left in that same high standard, obviously taking into consideration the entry condition report.
 Click to download our Bond Saver Checklist for helpful cleaning tips.
 More often than not, tenants are required to return to the property after vacating to attend to outstanding cleaning items, which delays the bond refund process.
 We strongly suggest employing professional cleaners who can complete the work that would normally take days, in just hours, so those extra days spent on rent to clean could go towards a cleaner.
 This will save tenants both time and energy that could be put towards getting settled in to their new home.